-Once you have sent this written notice to the Builder's Customer Service Office, the Builder has thirty (30) days in which to respond.
-You must make yourself and your New Home available to the Builder for inspection at a mutually agreeable time during normal business hours during this thirty (30) day period.
+Once you have submitted a service request to Customer Care, you should expect a response within 1-3 business days.
+The Builder has thirty (30) days in which to address the concern.
+You must make yourself and your Home available to the Builder for inspection at a mutually agreeable time during normal business hours (Monday through Friday) during this thirty (30) day period.